AymaneAsserrar/PrInterfaceAdmin-Agent/README.md

 Special thanks to:

-Mehdi Zeghdallou, Damien Jacinto, and Jules Chevalier: Our three professors who showed incredible patience and support throughout this project.
+Mehdi Zeghdallou, Damien Jacinto and Jules Chevalier: Our three professors who showed incredible patience and support throughout this project.